pvienneau/1000-resources-to-read/README.md

 https://www.youtube.com/watch?v=AslncyG8whg

-> [Redux-Observable](https://github.com/redux-observable/redux-observable) offers means of tracking, managing and cancelling your asynchronous executions.
+> **TL;DR** [Redux-Observable](https://github.com/redux-observable/redux-observable) offers means of tracking, managing and cancelling your asynchronous executions.
 This offers a middleware between your action creators and reducers in your Redux world.

 ### Testing